bhyvex/cloudly/README.md

 ./run_devel.sh
 </pre>

-Now that you have the UI up and set, you'd need to get the API up and running.
+Now that you have the User Interface (Admin Dashboard) up and running, you'd need to get the API started.